BilalReffas/Monitor/README.md

 # Monitor
-Monitor is just a simple wrapper to check if there is a valid connection to the internet and which connection the user is currently using.
+Monitor is just a simple wrapper around NWPathMonitor.
+The monitor will receiving network path updates.
+So, whenever the network changes, the closure will get called and you can respond to changes in internet connectivity.
 Apple is strongly discouraging to use SCNetworkReachability.
 Instead you shpuld use NWPathMonitor. <br> The Network framework is really powerful.
 I can highly recommend to watch [this](https://developer.apple.com/videos/play/wwdc2018/715/) WWDC Session.

 # Usage
 Just drop the Monitor.swift file into your project and use it as follows.
 The Closure is running on the **background queue**.
-The monitor will receiving network path updates.
-So, whenever the network changes, the closure will get called and you can respond to changes in internet connectivity.
 ```swift
 class ViewController: UIViewController {